City of Oak Creek

 During the meeting that lasts 15-30 minutes, you will meet with assessment staff to review data about your property.
 This review will include things like the size, age, condition, number of bathrooms, and other physical characteristics of your property.
 This is also an opportunity to present factual data regarding different opinions about the value of your property.

 The assessment staff you meet with will be gathering data during this meeting, not reviewing the value of your property.
 The review will be completed by assessment staff after the Open Book meetings have completed.
-Once to Open Book period is closed, you will be notified by mail of the results of the property review.
+Once the Open Book period is closed, you will be notified by mail of the results of the property review.

 Once you receive the results, if you still believe the value is not an accurate estimate of your property value, you may proceed to the Board of Review.
 You can learn more about this by visiting the Board of Review page.